-- ▶ We should make our workplace a vibrant one, valuing consensus and communication. - ▶ Work should be done in accordance with the circumstances, with importance placed - ▶ We must always challenge ourselves to create new value by leveraging our passion - ▶ Each of us should always persevere to make our individual vision a reality.
+We should make our workplace a vibrant one, valuing consensus and communication.

+- Work should be done in accordance with the circumstances, with importance placed on time and priorities. - We must always challenge ourselves to create new value by leveraging our passion and know-how. - Each of us should always persevere to make our individual vision a reality.